flukehan/MixERP/docs/user-guide/sales/setup/recurring-invoices.md

 **Automatically Trigger on Sales**

- Click on ‘Yes’ to trigger on sales and ‘No’ to not trigger on sales.
+ Click on â€˜Yesâ€™ to trigger on sales and â€˜Noâ€™ to not trigger on sales.